webdevgaur/barbershop/readme.md

-Link video
+Link video -------

-adjust styling for mobile devices (book appointment button will be replaced by actual phone number) Add flex-direction: row in all style sheets above mobile

 Display all the appropriate attributions

-Logo and header styling for extra large and large screens
+Logo and header styling for extra large and large screens ----------

-Logo disappears for large screens
+Logo disappears for large screens ---------